dbyanchev/Investigate_a_Dataset_Project/README.md

 GIT repo uploads started on the 1st of January 2021 to track and document progress there.

-Project Finish data is planned for 1st week of January 2021.
+Project Finish date is planned for 1st week of January 2021.

 ### Investigate a Dataset
 The Project aims to analyze the information